On geometrically transitive Hopf algebroids: Hopf algebroids: comodules algebras, principal bundles, and weak equivalences

 \subsection{Preliminaries and basic notations}

-We work over a commutative ground base field $\Bbbk$.
+We work over a commutative base field $\Bbbk$.
 Unadorned tensor product $-\tensor{}-$ stands for the tensor product of $\Bbbk$-vector spaces $-\tensor{\Bbbk}-$.
-By $\Bbbk$-algebra, algebra or ring, we understood commutative $\Bbbk$-algebras, unless otherwise specified.
+By $\Bbbk$-algebra, or algebra, we understand commutative $\Bbbk$-algebras, unless otherwise specified.
 The category of (right) $A$-modules over an algebra $A$, is denoted by $\rmod{A}$.
 The $\Bbbk$-vector space of all $A$-\emph{linear maps} between two (right) $A$-modules $M$ and $N$, is denoted by $\hom{A}{M}{N}$.
 When $N=A$ is the regular module, we denote $M^*:=\hom{A}{M}{A}$.